 THE SECURITIES INDUSTRY.
 As a broker-dealer, Ladenburg is subject to uncertainties endemic to the securities industry.
 These uncertainties include the volatility of domestic and international financial, bond and stock markets, as demonstrated by recent disruptions in the financial markets, extensive governmental regulation, litigation, intense competition and substantial fluctuations in the volume and price level of securities.
 Ladenburg also depends on the solvency of various counterparties.
 As a result, revenues and earnings may vary significantly from quarter to quarter and from year to year.
 In periods of low volume, profitability is impaired because expenses remain relatively fixed.
+Ladenburg is much smaller and has much less capital than many competitors in the securities industry.
 The securities industry has experienced significant consolidation in recent years among industry participants.
 Many of Ladenburg's competitors are substantially larger than Ladenburg in terms of capital, employees and distribution and marketing resources.